Continuing Heritage Walk: Serampore

 Serampore Town Hall

-Raja Kisorilal Goswami Memorial Hall was built in 1927.
+Raja Kisorilal Goswami Memorial Hall was built in 1927, now located at 1, N.S.
+Avenue.
 Now it serves as the Municipality office of Serampore.
-It also hold a function hall and a public library inside it.
+It also holds a function hall and a public library inside it.

 Brief history of Serampore Public Library - for interested readers only